-A New Plan Where Artists, Communities and Economies Thrive
+A New Plan Where Artists, Communities, Economies Thrive

 Despite the well-documented importance of the arts to the American economy, as well as to education, community vitality, and business innovation, the country has yet to create adequate infrastructure to support the economic sustainability of organizations and artists whose labor, creativity, and vision contribute so remarkably to our country’s economic well-being.